lbechberger/LearningPsychologicalSpaces/README.md

 ## Collecting the results

 One can run both the baselines and the regression multiple times in order to average over their respective performance.
 Both the baseline and the regression script will append their results if the output file already exists.
 In order to aggregate over these values, one can use the script `inception/collect_regression_results.py`.
 It takes the directory to run on as its single parameter.
 For each file in this directory, it averages over all rows and puts the resulting average RMSE into a file `summary.csv` in this directory.
+The SGE script `run_regression_collection.sge` can be used to submit this script to a Sun grid engine.